Pound tumbles as recession fears grow after UK economy shrinks

 The sell-off has come as central banks hike interest rates in a bid to cool the economy and slow down the rate of price increases.

-The Office for National Statistics said on Monday that the UK’s GDP is now 0.9 per cent above the pre-pandemic level but 0.4 per cent below the peak reached in January.
+The Office for National Statistics (ONS) said on Monday that the UK’s GDP was now 0.9 per cent above its pre-pandemic level, but 0.4 per cent below the peak reached in January.
 Experts had been expecting a 0.1 per cent rise in GDP in April.

-The ONS said it marked the first time GDP has fallen for two months in a row since March and April 2020, when the pandemic first hit and sent the economy tumbling.
+The ONS said it marked the first time GDP had fallen for two months in a row since March and April 2020, when the pandemic first hit and sent the economy tumbling.

 Ending free testing shaved 0.5 percentage points off GDP.
 With the test and trace and vaccines impact stripped out, output would have risen by 0.1 per cent in April, the ONS said.

-Last week, the OECD club of wealthy nations unveiled forecasts predicting that the UK would fall behind every other developed economy except Russia next year as growth falls to zero.
+Last week, the OECD group of wealthy nations unveiled forecasts predicting that the UK would fall behind every other developed economy except Russia next year, as growth falls to zero.

-Analysts were divided on the question of whether the UK will avoid a recession, which is defined as two quarters of negative economic growth.
+Analysts were divided on the question of whether the UK would avoid a recession, which is defined as two successive quarters of negative economic growth.

-Martin Beck, chief economic advisor to the EY Item Club said the outlook was poor.
+Martin Beck, chief economic adviser to the EY Item Club, said the outlook was poor.

-“An already serious squeeze on households’ spending power will be negatively affected by the inflationary impact of global supply chain frictions and sterling’s recent weakness.

-“And UK interest rates are likely to rise again later this week,” he said.
+“An already serious squeeze on households’ spending power will be negatively affected by the inflationary impact of global supply chain frictions and sterling’s recent weakness,” he said, adding that UK interest rates were likely to rise again later this week.

 The Bank of England is set to announce its latest interest rate decision on Thursday, with markets expecting a further rise.

-The Bank’s Monetary Policy Committee (MPC) is seeking to tame inflation which is forecast to hit 10 per cent later this year, well above the 2 per cent target rate.
+The Bank’s Monetary Policy Committee is seeking to tame inflation, which is forecast to hit 10 per cent later this year, well above the 2 per cent target rate.

 Samuel Tombs, chief UK economist at Pantheon Macroeconomics, said private sector activity had helped to offset a sharp fall in Covid-related government spending and “renewed weakness” in manufacturing.
 However, a recession remains unlikely, he said.

-“Households’ real disposable incomes should rise in both the third and fourth quarters now that the Chancellor has announced an extra £5bn in grants during these quarters, equal to nearly per cent of their likely income in these quarters.
+“Households’ real disposable incomes should rise in both the third and fourth quarters now that the chancellor has announced an extra £5bn in grants during these quarters, equal to nearly 2 per cent of their likely income in these quarters.

 Register for free to continue reading